nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding contacts to a folder: `echo`

-Adds contacts into an arbitrary folder.
+Adds existing contacts into a folder.

 Format: `echo CONTACT_INDEX [CONTACT_INDEX]... >> FOLDER_NAME`

-* `CONTACT_INDEX` must be a positive integer 1, 2, 3, ...
+* Adds the persons at the specified indices into the given folder.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, ...
-* Command fails if such a contact index does not exist.
-* Command fails if contact has already been added before.
-* Command fails if duplicate contacts are added to the same folder.
+* `CONTACT_INDEX` must be a valid index referring to an existing person in the current list of contacts shown
+* `CONTACT_INDEX` must not already be in the folder
+* If multiple `CONTACT_INDEX` are passed, they must be unique and cannot contain duplicates
 * `FOLDER_NAME` must be an existing folder
-* Command fails if there is no existing folder with that name.
-* Every index that has been input must be valid for the contacts to be added to folder.

 Examples:
 * `echo 3 >> CS2103` Adds contact 3 to CS2103 folder.